Judy Justice: Establishing a distributor

 After Scott Koondel, one of three executive producers for Judy Justice, shopped Sheindlin's spin-off series around the media to various streaming distributors for several months, it was first announced on October 29, 2020, that Sheindlin had signed a deal with Amazon Studios to stream Judy Justice.
 Some early media reports of the Amazon partnership claimed that Judy Justice would be produced in part by Scott Koondel's Sox Entertainment production company, though updated reports have only cited Amazon Studios as producing the series.
-The information that has remained consistent in both early and later news reports, however, is that Sheindlin hired Koondel to market her new court show around the entertainment industry.
+The information that has remained consistent in both early and later news reports, is that Sheindlin hired Koondel to market her new court show around the entertainment industry.
 Koondel's efforts resulted in the partnership between Sheindlin and Amazon.

 Koondel previously served for 25 years at CBS Television Distribution (the former name of CBS Media Ventures) up until October 2018, exiting from a senior vice president role at the studio.
 Koondel's departure from CBS was to launch Sox Entertainment in December 2018 in order to package and produce his own entertainment programming.

 Pre-production arrangements

 Sheindlin returned to Los Angeles—the same city where Judge Judy was filmed—in mid-July 2021 to begin production on Judy Justice, which was 4 months before the program's debut.
 Until September 9, 2021, when numerous Judy Justice details were revealed with significant media publicity and numerous press releases, Sheindlin and the program were largely confidential with journalists on what to expect, feeling that revealing too much would spoil the surprises for viewers.
-Sheindlin had also shared that contract restrictions prevented her from disclosing details in relation to Judy Justice.
-She did, however, note her desires to abandon her trademarked lace collar, as well as the traditionally black colored judicial robe in favor of another colored robe.
+Sheindlin shared that contract restrictions prevented her from disclosing details in relation to Judy Justice.

+She noted her desires to abandon her trademarked lace collar, and the traditionally black colored judicial robe in favor of another colored robe.
 On September 9, 2021, Sheindlin revealed her new robe color as burgundy in the first videography from the program, a teaser trailer in which she declared, "Court is back in session."

 In discussing her judicial tactics and adjudicating approach prior to the series debut, Sheindlin shared that although set designs, litigants, subjects, graphics and music would all differ from Judge Judy, she herself would remain the same: "It will still have the comfort of truth-finding.
 I'm still the only judge, but it will be different."
 Elaborating, Sheindlin stated she would not be "reinventing the wheel.
 Look, I do what I do.
 I don't know.
 Give me a robe and a case, and I'll do my job.
 So within the confines of me doing what I do, we'll be changing some of the things around me.
 But I'm not becoming a ballet dancer”.
 As first reported on September 9, 2021, Judy Justice premiered on November 1, 2021.